-It’s illuminated a host of critical issues and forced companies to rethink how they evaluate their end-to-end supply chains and supplier relationships.
+It’s illuminated a host of critical issues and forced companies to rethink how they evaluate their end-to-end supply chains and supplier engagement.
 Massive disruptions to these supply chains have been frequent and hard to predict, and that’s left many organisations scrambling to understand their risk exposure.
 As a consequence, a lot of them have come to The Smart Cube in search of assistance.

 An eye-opening global crisis

 The answer has something to do with scale.
 Risk is pretty much the only constant in global supply chains, but it doesn’t always have such a devastating effect.

 When a huge global disruption like COVID-19 comes our way, however, and the impacts are well and truly felt, companies quickly learn that they have a choice.
 They can either learn from these events and make changes to their risk exposure so they’re better prepared next time, or tightly cross their fingers and hope it won’t happen again.

 As you can imagine, this second approach isn’t one I’d recommend – although it might be more common than you’d think.
 It’s interesting to note that 85% of businesses currently lack third-party supply risk management capability on their own.

 The problem with the fingers-crossed approach is that COVID-19 isn’t where supplier risk begins and ends.
 Although the scale of this particular disruption is rare, there have been similar instances in the past, and there will be others in the future.
 From natural disasters to socio-political events, there are endless things that can impact global supply chains.
 So, companies that don’t start preparing for the ‘next COVID’ now will invariably suffer the same difficulties when it arrives.

 We feel so strongly about this at The Smart Cube that we have written a book on the subject, called Risk and Your Supply Chain: Preparing for the Next Global Crisis.